rusic/documentation/templating/quality.md

 ## Font Swatches

-* Check all type relevant styles are linked to the metadata.json file correctly 1 comment
+* Check all type relevant styles are linked to the metadata.json file correctly
 * Check font family and stack
 * Check font colours are linked to the correct colour swatches

 ## Colour Swatches

 * All colours are linked to the metadata.json file correctly
-* At least 2 colour swatches, optimum of 5
+* At least two colour swatches, optimum of five
 * Overall legibility and visibility

 ## Typography

 * Style accordingly in your template and then test in the editor
   * Headings (h1 to h4 in particular)
-* a (hover & active optional)
+  * a/anchor (hover & active optional)
   * Paragraph
   * Lists (bulleted and numbered)
   * Bold, Italics, Strikethrough and Underline
   * Text alignment
   * Text resizing
   * Blockquote
   * Code (pre)

 ## Template Files & Assets

-* Create files but also test if editor is using the correct templates
+* Create files but also test if the Editor is using the correct templates
 * Check graphics are linked in the template correctly
-* Check if thumbnail matches template and is linked correctly
+* Check if the thumbnail matches the template and is linked correctly
 * default.twig
 * home.twig (optional)
 * about.twig (optional)